luisbocanegra/kde-material-you-colors/README.md

 # File containing absolute path of an image (Takes precedence over the above options as they are no longer needed)
 # Commented by default
 #file = /tmp/000_eDP-1_current_wallpaper

+# Custom color used to generate M3 color scheme (Takes precedence over the plugin, monitor and file options)
+# Accepted values are hex (e.g #ff0000) and rgb (e.g 255,0,0) colors (rgb is converted to hex)
+#color = 255,0,1

 # Enable Light mode
 # Accepted values are True or False